Hookworm: Life cycle

 The host is infected by the larvae, not by the eggs, and the usual route is through the skin.
 Hookworm larvae need warm, moist soil, above 18 °C, in order to hatch.
 They will die if exposed to direct sunlight or if they become dried out.
 Necator larvae can survive at higher temperatures than Ancylostoma larvae.

-First-stage larvae (L1) are non-infective, and once hatched in the deposited feces, they feed on that, and then feed on soil microorganisms until they moult into second stage larvae (L2).
+First-stage larvae (L1) are non-infective.
+Once they are hatched in the deposited feces, they feed on it, and then feed on soil microorganisms until they moult into second stage larvae (L2).
 First- and second-stage larvae are in the rhabditiform stage.
-After feeding for seven days or so they will moult into third-stage larvae (L3) known as the filariform stage, which is the non-feeding, infective stage.
+After feeding for seven days or so, they will moult into third-stage larvae (L3) known as the filariform stage, which is the non-feeding, infective stage.
 Filariform larvae can survive for up to two weeks.
 They are extremely motile and will move onto higher ground to improve their chances of finding a host.

 Necator americanus larvae can only infect through penetrating skin, but A. duodenale can also infect orally.
 A common route of passage for the larvae is the skin of barefoot walkers.
-Once the larvae have entered the host they travel in the circulatory system to the lungs where they leave the venules and enter the alveoli.
-They then travel up the trachea and are coughed up, swallowed and end up in the small intestine.
+Once the larvae have entered the host, they travel in the circulatory system to the lungs, where they leave the venules and enter the alveoli.
+They then travel up the trachea, are coughed up, swallowed and end up in the small intestine.
 In the small intestine, the larvae moult into stage four (L4) and subsequently into the adult worm.
 It takes about a week for the larvae to reach the gastrointestinal tract and a total of five to nine weeks from larval skin penetration for eggs to be passed in stool, indicating that the parasite has reached maturity in the intestine and mated.

-Necator americanus can cause a prolonged infection lasting from one to five years with many worms dying in the first year or two.
-Some worms though have been recorded as living for fifteen years or more.
+Necator americanus can cause a prolonged infection lasting from one to five years, with many worms dying in the first year or two.
+Some worms, though, have been recorded as living for fifteen years or more.
 In comparison, Ancylostoma duodenale worms are short-lived, lasting for around six months.
 However, larvae can remain dormant in tissue stores and be recruited over many years to replace the worms that die.

 The worms mate inside the host, in which the females also lay their eggs, to be passed out in the host's feces into the environment to start the cycle again.
 N. americanus can lay between nine and ten thousand eggs per day, and A. duodenale between twenty-five and thirty thousand per day.
 The eggs of the two species are indistinguishable.

-Worms need five to seven weeks to reach maturity and symptoms of infection can therefore appear before eggs are to be found in the feces, making the diagnosis of hookworm infection difficult.
+Worms need five to seven weeks to reach maturity, and symptoms of infection can therefore appear before eggs are found in the feces, making the diagnosis of hookworm infection difficult.